Kenchinjiru vs. Tonjiru: Similar Japanese Soup Dishes

-In Japanese cuisine, there are some similar soups, which sometimes look just like the same kind, so many people can’t clearly tell the difference.
+In Japanese cuisine, some soups sometimes look the same, and many people can’t tell the difference.

-The name of the Japanese soup dish, Tonjiru is made up of 2 words, “ton (豚)” which refers to “pork”, and “jiru (汁)”, the Japanese word for “soup”.
-As this indicates, the main ingredient in Tonjiru is pork.
+Tonjiru is the name of a dish made up of 2 words, Ton (豚) which refers to pork, and Jiru (汁), meaning soup.
+As this indicates, the dish’s main ingredient is pork.

-Specifically, pork belly slices are usually prepared for the traditional Japanese soup and other typical ingredients include burdock root, carrot, konnyaku, daikon radish, and chopped green onions.
+We usually prepare pork belly slices for the soup, and other typical ingredients include burdock root, carrot, konnyaku, daikon radish, and chopped green onions.

-However, the vegetables used in Tonjiru vary depending on the region and each household, but the Japanese pork soup is definitely seasoned with miso fermented soybean paste.
+Nonetheless, the vegetables used in Tonjiru vary depending on the region and each household, but we always season the pork soup with miso (fermented soybean seasoning paste).

-However, in modern times, the ingredient used in Kenchinjiru varies depending on the region and each household, and besides, the soup is sometimes flavored with miso and may contain pork bits, just like Tonjiru.
+However, in modern times, the ingredients used in Kenchinjiru vary.
+For instance, some people flavor the soup with miso and may use pork, just like Tonjiru.